 (WP Settings – Discussion Settings)

-This brings up the ‘Discussion Settings’ screen in your browser …
+This brings up the ‘Discussion Settings’ page in your browser …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.